 - Updated knowledge on the latest developments within AFIS.

 - A better understanding of the value of safety management systems and the “just culture” concept.

 Theory Theoretical subjects can include: international rules regarding AFIS, national AFIS regulation, human factors, just culture, AMO (aeronautical meteorological observation) refresher, phraseology, AFIS SUR operations, remote TWR operations, performance based navigation, and UAV.
 These are subject examples only, other topics can be covered during the course to meet any specific needs of a customer.

 Simulator training The simulator training is conducted in a 3D tower simulator and consists of individual exercises.
 The airspace and aerodrome can be generic or, if requested, a replication of a local airspace and aerodrome enabling participants to use their local instructions and checklists.

 The generic aerodrome simulates traffic in an AFIS environment - one active aerodrome with single runway operations.
 The simulator exercises include varying traffic and weather conditions as well as training in emergency/unusual situations.

 Compliance with regulations The EUROCONTROL manual for Aerodrome Flight information Service (AFIS) says that to be able to maintain their competence, AFIS officers shall complete a periodical refresher training and training in emergency/unusual situations.
-The course is also compliant with upcoming recommendations in the ICAO AFIS manual to be published 2018.
+The course is also compliant with recommendations in the ICAO AFIS manual.